Regardless of how big or small your house is, a smoke detector is an inevitable device for your building.

-When you are looking for smoke detectors, always take a peek at their certification.
+When looking for smoke detectors, always take a peek at their certification.

-Wherever you are living, the authorities have certain standards.
+Wherever you are living, the authorities have specific standards.

-So, watch out for the standard certifications and make sure that you get an alarm which is certified.
+So, watch out for the standard certifications and make sure that you get a certified alarm.

 2. Battery Life